 So, you dumped all of your clothing in a huge pile, as advised, and you’ve pulled out the keepers that spark joy.
-Instead of sending your rejects to a ginormous garbage pit, sort them for:
+Instead of sending your rejects to a ginormous garbage pit, sort them further:

 Clothing swaps are a fun alternative to selling.
 Remember though, try to hold out for joy sparks…the swap-frenzy has led me to bring home more than a few dud duds.

 What about old clothes in poor shape, or not even ironically in fashion?
 Some communities have textile recycling facilities.
 If you’re in NYC, there are drop-offs at many City parks.
-Also, your building may be able to get a regularly serviced Dept. of Sanitation clothing drop box.
+Also, your building may be able to get a regularly serviced Department of Sanitation clothing drop box.
 If there is no such services where you live, consider creative repurposing.
 After a little cutting and hand stitching, one of my worn out cashmere sweaters is now the coveted cover of my cat’s favorite mat.
 Another cool resource in NYC, FabScrap, will pick up your bags of garments to responsibly process them for reuse or recycling.
 For national options, search online for textile recycling/upcycling in your area.
-Overall, extending the life of garments and textiles is better than recycling.
 Upcycling is a form of creative reuse that results in a higher value new product.
 There is a whole upcycling movement, including the zero waste brand tonlé, which uses scrap waste from mass clothing manufacturers.
+Overall, extending the life of garments and textiles is better than recycling.
 Where recycling systems are available, they struggle to make a dent in the massive volume of fashion waste.
 Also the market for recycled textiles is seriously underdeveloped.